-Guided by Christian compassion, WesleyLife believes everyone should have the opportunity to live a life of continued growth, experience, engagement, and meaning regardless of physical, social, or economic circumstances.
+Guided by Christian compassion, WesleyLife believes everyone should have the opportunity to live a life of continued growth, experience, engagement, and joy, regardless of physical, social, or economic circumstances.
 A significant way we illustrate this belief is through the WesleyLife Promise.

 The promise began with WesleyLife's inception in 1947.
 Since then, we've assured our residents that if they deplete their financial resources through no fault of their own, they will never be asked to leave their homes with us, or experience a reduction in the degree of care they receive.